Vopaaz/checkpointing/docs/docs/index.md

 #### Behavior on internal error

 During the execution, there could be unexpected errors within the checkpoint.
-When this happens, the normal behavior is to give you a warning, and just rerun the function without the caching stuff.
+When this happens, the default behavior is to give you a warning, and just rerun the function without the caching stuff.
 This ensures that your code won't fail because of using this package.
 However, you can change this behavior with the `on_error` option.